team-hydr8/pump_tracker/README.md

 ### Generating account credentials:
-To generate a new account, use
+To generate account credentials, use
 ```sh
 python generate.py <password to hash>
 ```